asyml/texar/examples/bert/README.md

 ```

 ### Restore and Test
-<<<<<<< HEAD

 ``
-ython bert_classifier_main.py --do_test --checkpoint=output/model.ckpt
+python bert_classifier_main.py --do_test --checkpoint=output/model.ckpt
 ``
-he output is by default saved in `output/test_results.tsv`, where each line contains output for each sample, with two fields representing the probabilities for each class.
+The output is by default saved in `output/test_results.tsv`, where each line contains the predicted label for each sample.

 ## Try on other Datasets